Volunteer lawyers will advise military personnel who question the legality of orders during protests, election disputes

 The protests, which followed the death of George Floyd in police custody in Minneapolis, prompted confusion among law enforcement and National Guard leaders.
 Some officials said they had no warning that the U.S. Park Police, which commanded the operation, planned to move against protesters and that the crowd could have been moved out of the area without the use of force.

-The legal group anticipates that military personnel might find themselves on the front lines again this fall and question whether orders are legal.
+The legal group anticipates that military personnel might find themselves in the same position this fall, and they may question whether orders they receive are legal.

 Some of the scenarios the lawyers have imagined are rooted in recent history with this year’s protests.
 But President Trump has also raised the prospect of unprecedented legal challenges.
-For instance, he might federalize the National Guard and order members to seize disputed ballots.
-Trump has repeatedly said, without evidence, that mail-in ballots, expected to be cast in historic numbers, are rife with fraud and could imperil his reelection chances.
+For instance, the lawyers say he could federalize the National Guard and order members to seize disputed ballots.
+Trump has repeatedly claimed, without evidence, that mail-in ballots, expected to be cast in historic numbers, are rife with fraud and could imperil his reelection chances.

 “Military personnel don’t have to follow an unlawful order, but they take a risk when deciding not to,” said Eugene R. Fidell, one of the country’s leading experts on military law and an Orders Project co-founder.